 What can I do if a will is challenged on the basis of undue influence?

-Our team of experts are often asked, ‘What can I do if a will is challenged on the basis of undue influence?’
+Our team of experts is often asked, ‘What can I do if a will is challenged on the basis of undue influence?’

 If you are a beneficiary under a will that has been challenged on the basis of undue influence, or you have been appointed as an executor of that will, then it is important to take specialist legal advice on how to respond.